ViliusDevX/JobMatchPro/README.md

   Evaluate how "future-proof" each job is (AI replacement risk level)

-  Recommend the best countries for each role
+  Recommend the best countries for each job

 The AI response is then displayed in a clean and readable pop-up format.